zliu/terraform/ansible/ansible.md

    5. If no password is set yet, enter a VPN password.
    6. Copy the VPN user name as you need it later.
 2. Install the VPN client on your local machine.
    1. Install the Motion Pro Plus client on your local machine.
-See the instructions for [Linux](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-linux), [macOS](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-mac-os-x-1010), and [Windows](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-windows) for more information for your operating system.
+See the instructions for [Linux](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-linux), [macOS](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-mac-os-x-1010), and [Windows](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-windows) for more information for your operating system. (the links are broken, and need update ASAP)
    2. In your VPN connection profile, enter the following values.
       - **Title**: Enter a name for your connection profile.
 You can enter any name that you want.
       - **Gateway**: Choose one of the [data center VPN portals in {{site.data.keyword.Bluemix_notm}}](https://www.softlayer.com/VPN-Access) and retrieve their fully qualified domain name in the format `vpn.xxx.softlayer.com` by clicking the portal link.